pkfamily/pkfamily.github.io/_posts/2024-12-30-Batman The Musical.md

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/album/5MF3pS7onAiKlfLOo4yOp5?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

-Also wanted to put in a quick plug for Grey DeLisle and her contribution as the voice of Black Canary.
-Apparently, she is also a talented country singer-songwriter!
+Also wanted to put in a plug for the [other members of cast!](https://www.imdb.com/title/tt1447251/) Grey DeLisle and her contribution as the voice of Black Canary.
+She is also a talented country singer-songwriter!
+I listened to some of her tracks.
+I liked Driftless Girl, my Two Feet and her latest single, Don't Make Her Christmas Come true, a duet with Rosie Flores (a Simple Case of the Blues).
+Kevin Michael Richardson as Black Manta.
+John Di Maggio as Aquaman and Gorrila Grodd.
+Dee Bradley Baker as Clock King.
+And James Arnold Taylor as Green Arrow.
+Wow, possible 6 different voice lines.
+But not if Batman has anything to say about it!
+"This Concerto of Crime ends now!".
+Then Music Meister comes back with the "Now you have the chance to show Batman how well you Dance".
+And Dance they do.

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/artist/2crxUkgEZN8zedQMY49EOt?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>